-This stage of the process discusses some issues in the Broads and suggests some broad options to address these issues.
+This stage of the process discusses key issues in the Broads and suggests some broad options to address these issues organised around environment, economic and societal themes.
 There is no policy content proposed as this is for the next stage - the Preferred Options stage of the Local Plan.